SyedZaheen/clustering-with-approx-computing/README.md

 ## Acknowledgments

-This project is part of research on approximate computing applications in machine learning and data mining tasks.
+This work was conducted as part of research at NTU Singapore, College of Computing and Data Science (CCDS)

+We would like to thank:
+- The approximate computing research community for their foundational work
+- CCDS for providing computational resources
+- Contributors to the open-source libraries used in this project
+- Raunaq Nayar for their valuable feedback and discussions

+Special thanks to Dr. Douglas Maskell (cited) for guidance throughout this research project.

 ## Citation